 She has received many awards, most notably the Spanish Oscar Espla Prize and the Prix Arthur Honegger from the "Fondation de France".
 She was asked to write the set piece, a Violin Concerto, for the finals of the 1976 Reine Elisabeth International Music Competition, and has twice undertaken commissions from the Koussevitsky Music Foundation in the Library of Congress, Washington.

-Since 2006 all her manuscripts are hosted in the music division of the library of Congress in Washington.
+Since 2006 most of her manuscripts are hosted in the music division of the library of Congress in Washington. in 2014, the Royal Library of Belgium acquired most of the manuscripts left in the country.

 Jacqueline Fontyn is a member of the Belgian Royal Academy and in 1993 the King of Belgium granted her the title of baroness in recognition of her artistic merit.